Detective Sean Duffy returns in Rain Dogs, Book 5 in Adrian McKinty’s award-winning The Troubles series.

 Audiobook: Narrated by Gerard Doyle, Blackstone Audio, Inc.

 While all titles in this series set during The Troubles feature McKinty’s skilful melding of historical fact and fiction, in Rain Dogs this is overt and extremely powerful.
 It came as no surprise to me to read in an interview with Serpents Tail (his UK publisher) that he only has Duffy go to places he himself has actually been to.
-And of the notable cameos within this novel, he explained ‘I met Savile and Ali in real life (at different times) and both made a big impression me’ – that’s Jimmy and Muhammad, and in very different ways.
+And of the notable cameos, he explained ‘I met Savile and Ali in real life (at different times) and both made a big impression me’.
+That’s Jimmy and Muhammad, and in very different ways.

-And, if ever there was a series to remind of us of the fragility of life and the ripple effect an individual’s actions can have on countless others, for better or worse, it is this one.
+If ever there was a series to remind of us of the fragility of life and the ripple effect of an individual’s actions, for better or worse, it is this one.

 As with the previous Duffy novels, I was lucky enough to experience Rain Dogs in audiobook format, incomparably narrated by the Audie Award-winning Gerard Doyle (listen to a sample).
-His dry and impeccably timed delivery of Duffy’s internal monologues, along with the differentiation between the many dialects involved, makes these ‘must listen to’ titles.
+His differentiation between the many dialects involved is impressive.
+But it is the dry and impeccably timed delivery of Duffy’s internal monologues that makes these ‘must listen to’ titles.